w3c/web-advertising/admetrics.md

 The browser installation process will be responsible for creating a unique instance string to be stenographically contained within the user agent's executable image, and for retaining a copy in a database managed by the browser provider.

 The instance-unique value would be calculated when the browser is installed or updated, and the browser provider would retain a record of its use.
+It would be assigned at random and be of sufficient length to mitigate against a brute force attack.
 The would also be an embedded string representing the browser provider's public key.
 Metrics servers would deliver the cyphertext as it is received in the `browser` parameter of each received ad event to servers managed by the browser provider via a secure REST transaction, who would then return a single boolean value indicating the validity of the enclosed instance-unique string.

+Browser providers could also execute propitiatory processes to detect illicit users of their installation or validation processes, e.g. monitoring the IP source address of its initiators.
+This would not need to be standardised as long as no interworking is envisioned.
+If illicit use is detected a unique string would still be returned, but it would not be recorded as valid in the provider's database.
+This would avoid alerting the illicit user that their fraud technique had been recognised.

-No other information would be passed between the metrics and browser provider servers, ensuring the user cannot be tracked.
+No other information would be passed between the metrics and browser provider validation servers, ensuring the user cannot be tracked.

+## Prior Art
+*   John Wilander has proposed, and Apple's Safari and Mozilla's Firefox browsers have implemented, or are in the process of implementing, sophisticated controls over tracking cookies. "[Intelligent Tracking Prevention 2.2](https://webkit.org/blog/8828/intelligent-tracking-prevention-2-2/)"